nus-cs2103-AY2122S1/tp/docs/team/clyveycui.md

 ### Project: AniList

-AniList is a desktop Command Line Interface app for managing animes that the user have watched.
+AniList is a desktop Command Line Interface app for managing animes that the user is watching, has watched, and finished watching.
 AniList is written in Java and the GUI is created with JavaFX.

-AniList was created based of AddressBook - Level 3, an address book application used for teaching Software Engineering Principles.
+AniList was created based off AddressBook - Level 3, an address book application used for teaching Software Engineering Principles.

 Given below are my contributions to the project.